 When I woke up Sunday morning, I knew something was terribly wrong.
+My bowel obstruction surgery recovery was taking a wrong turn.
 I could hardly stand up the nausea was so bad.
 I tried my best to manage.
 John was out of town but my mom was corralling our wild 3 year old.

 By dinner time, I was vomiting profusely and it was the same as it was before surgery.
 We made a call to the surgeon’s office who wanted me to come straight in for the minimum of fluids but it would be likely that I would be readmitted.
 The quicker we tried to get everything packed and ready to go to the hospital, the wilder Abby seemed to get.
 It was if she was a ping pong ball bouncing through the house.

 Thankfully a dear friend was able to come pick her up so mom and I could head to the hospital.
 I was to completely by-pass ER and head to 5 East to get admitted.
 It was nice to see the nursing staff again but as one of the nurses put it, it would have been better if we were seeing each other in Wal-mart versus the hospital again.

 The first order of business was an xray to check for an obstruction before getting settled into my room which happened to be just across the hall from the room I left just 24 hours before.
 The lab tech had no success getting a vein for blood work so he had to get a sample from my finger (which is totally not fun).
 From my previous stay, I was pretty famous for having the crappiest veins possible so none of the nurses on the floor wanted to give it a shot so they called ICU to do the IV which landed in my neck.
 So not a great experience but it did its job to keep me hydrated and medicated.

 The xray came back showing an obstruction.
 The site where my bowels were reconnected was not working properly causing a blockage.
 They were hoping to avoid surgery so we started out watching and waiting.